Arash Khazeni

 Expertise

-Arash Khazeni earned a Ph.D. in history from Yale University in 2006 and joined Pomona College in 2010 following fellowships at the Huntington Library and UCLA.
-His research is focused on the imperial and environmental histories of the modern Middle East, South Asia, and the Indian Ocean, including the monographs Tribes and Empire on the Margins of Nineteenth-Century Iran (University of Washington Press, 2010), recipient of the Middle East Studies Association Houshang Pourshariati Book Award, Sky Blue Stone: The Turquoise Trade in World History (University of California Press, 2014), and The City and the Wilderness: Indo-Persian Encounters in Southeast Asia (University of California Press, 2020).
+Arash Khazeni completed a Ph.D. in history at Yale University in 2006 and joined Pomona College in 2010 after fellowships at the Huntington Library and UCLA.
+His research is focused on the Persianate cultures of Iran, India and the Indian Ocean during the 18th and 19th centuries and has been concerned with themes of imperial history, environmental history and the history of science.
+He is the author of Tribes and Empire on the Margins of Nineteenth-Century Iran (University of Washington Press, 2010), Sky Blue Stone: The Turquoise Trade in World History (University of California Press, 2014) and The City and the Wilderness: Indo-Persian Encounters in Southeast Asia (University of California Press, 2020).
+Currently, he is working on two projects.
+The first is centered on an anonymous illustrated early 19th-century chronicle on the Afghan Durrani Empire and the built environment of its fortress cities.
+The second project is on the history of the astral sciences in the late 18th-century Deccan.

 Research Interests